 Overview of the Epson Brightlink Interactive short throw projector.

 This projector displays a digital image onto a wall, table, floor, ceiling, or other surface, but primarily on the IWU campus, it will be installed on the wall above a whiteboard (dry erase markerboard).
-It functions the same as a typical data/video projector, with inputs for VGA, HDMI, DisplayPort, USB, etc. So, a user can connect their laptop, a document camera, a microscope, or other device, onto the whiteboard.
+It functions the same as a typical data/video projector, with an HDMI input for connecting a laptop, document camera, microscope, or other device, and projecting the image onto the whiteboard.

 Then, for the interactive part, the user can use a stylus-like pen to annotate over top of the projected image.
 For more information on this feature, click here.